shahcompbio/hairloom/README.md

 ### 1. Extract Split-Read Alignments
 Use the `extract` command to extract split-read alignments from a BAM file for a specified region.
+The output is a table listing the aligned fragments, ordered according to their position within each read.

 **Command:**